 Plan contributions are either required by your employer or are made voluntarily by you.
 The Internal Revenue Code limits the total amount that can be contributed:

-For 2014, the maximum contribution is 100% of an individual’s salary or $52,000, whichever is less.
-In 2015, the maximum contribution is 100% of an individuals salary or $53,000, whichever is less.
+For 2015 and 2016, the maximum contribution is 100% of an individual’s salary or $53,000, whichever is less.
 This pertains to all contributions, including both employee and employer contributions, but not after-tax contributions.

 Either within or outside of your plan, we have a variety of flexible options that can provide lifetime income 5 - where regular payments are based on: